ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 A mind-made entity, a "little me" that lives inside us, that forms a fictional self.
 Most people "identify" with it and are completely wrapped up in satisfying its needs as if without it, they would cease to exist.

-In Jungian terms, introverts have an "ambivalent ego" that both "craves and fears attention".
-Extrovert ego is the classic ego - loud, demanding attention - both are unconscious.

-According to Eckhart, and it is really hard to disagree with him, the ego is a fundamental dysfunction of humans and we all suffer from it (including Eckhart).
+According to Eckhart, and it is really hard to disagree with him, the ego is a fundamental dysfunction of humans and we all suffer from it.

 <div class="pull-right">
 <img class="image" alt="Einstein Ego Equation" src="/image/blog/Ego-Knowledge.jpg"/>